badoo/Chateau/readme.md

+### Update: Preview3 is out now, containing significant (breaking) changes to almost all presenters and data source definitions.
+More detailed information about the change will be posted soon.

 #Chateau

 Chateau is a framework for adding (or improving) chat functionality in any Android app.
 Built in a modular way using MVP and Clean Architecture, it can easily be integrated with your chat backend with only minor changes to the included UI.